NSLC November Newsletter

 We want to welcome the newest delegate to the North Shore Labor Council Joe Villanucci, a member of UFCW 1445 and shop steward at Stop & Shop.
 UFCW 1445 has sent a new delegate to the council to be sworn in for the last 3 meetings we've had, and we couldn't be happier!
 It's members like Joe, along with the commitment from UFCW 1445, that make our labor council special.
 Welcome brother Villanucci!

-MMEU Contract Struggles
+MMEU Contract Fight

 This past week the Marblehead Municipal Employees Union held a rally outside Abbot Hall to protest their treatment from the town Select Board throughout their contract negotiations.
 The rally was supported by the Marblehead Education Association and other town unions.
 Prior to the Select Board meeting that same night a public grievance hearing was scheduled for a town worker who was misclassified to a lower pay rate.
 Moments before the grievance hearing was set to begin, Terri Tauro, MMEU President and NSLC Executive Board member, announced to the crowd that the union and town officials reached a full settlement on the grievance.
 You can read more about the rally here.